OP-DSL/Tridsolver-FPGA/README.md

-### High-Level Batched TriDiagonal Systems solver Library for Xilinx FPGAs
+### Batched Tridiagonal Systems Solver Library for Xilinx FPGAs
-This Tridiagonal Library can be used to get high performance on FPGA when there is a need to solve multiple TriDiagonal systems.
-Libray utilise the inexpensive Thomas solver with batching to eliminate the carried loop dependency in thomas solver.
-One limitation of the batched thomas solver implementation on FPGAs is system size due to limited on chip memory.
-Thomas_PCR and Thomas_thomas solver Library can be used to solve batch of larger systems.
-Currrently this library supports only current generation Xilinx Accelaration cards.
-This libray have been teste on Xilinx Alveo U280 and Xilinx Alveo U50 devices with multiple CUs.
-Results shows that libray scales well without causing any significant drop in the operating frequency.
+The Tridsolver-FPGA Library provides high-throughput implementations of multiple multi-dimensional tridiagonal system solvers on FPGAs.
+The libray is based on the inexpensive Thomas algorithm with batching of systems for smaller and medium sized systems and a hybrid Thomas_PCR and Thomas_thomas solution to solve larger systems.
+This version of the library only supports current generation Xilinx FPGA devices and have been tested on Xilinx Alveo U280 and Alveo U50 cards.
+The library and performance results are currenty under review for publication.

 #### Representative applications
-We tested the 2D and 3D Heat diffusion application using FP32 and FP64 arithmetics.
-All of our application implementation supports the Batched computation of the meshes.
-Legacy thomas solver is used to implement ADI application for smaller meshes.
-Thomas-Thomas and Thomas-PCR based Tiled Thomas solvers are used in ADI applications for larger meshes.
-Following application can be found in /FPGA directory.
-List of Varients we tested as follows.
+The library has been used to implement the 2D and 3D Heat diffusion application using FP32 and FP64 arithmetic.
+The implementation supports the batched computation of systems.
+The `/FPGA` directory consists the following varients of these applications.

 <table>